sssssyf/SSMLP-RPL/README.md

 Y. Sun, B. Liu, R. Wang, P. Zhang and M. Dai, "Spectral–Spatial MLP-Like Network With Reciprocal Points Learning for Open-Set Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, vol. 61, pp. 1-18, 2023, Art no. 5513218, doi: 10.1109/TGRS.2023.3280183.

 # Requirements
+os
+argparse
+datetime
+time
+importlib
+scipy
+torch
+sklearn

 # Usage
+We provide a demo of the Indian Pines hyperspectral data for open-set classification.
+Please note that due to the randomness of the parameter initialization, the experimental results might have slightly different from those reported in the paper.
+Please refer to the paper for more details.

 # License